Jrui2015/twitter-realtime-viz/proposal.md

 > 4. create a concise but effective table for data abstraction

 # What is the problem you want to sovle and who has this problem?
+> background
+in what kind of situations our solution is needed what our dataset is about who has this problem and how do they benefit from our solution

 In this project, we focus on the tweets of NYC in realtime.

 # What questions do you want to be able to answer with you viz?

+> What do you mean by questions is data analysis questions.
+It's questions about data and domain that you can answer when you use your visualization

+> specific: find customers with similar behaviors
+> V.S. abstract: cluster of dataset coordinates according to their similarity

 In order to help advertisers find the very targeted customers / users find others with same hobbies / socialists to analyze citizens in NYC, we need to??

 # details